apache/lucenenet/websites/site/quick-start/tutorial.md

 However you are totally free to use [Visual Studio](https://visualstudio.microsoft.com/) (Windows/Mac) or [Visual Studio Code](https://code.visualstudio.com/) (Windows/Unix/Max) to create the console application project and to add references to the Nuget packages.
 Whichever tool you use, you should end up with the same files and you can compare their contents to the contents that we show in the examples.

 ## Download and Install the .NET SDK
 First you must install the .NET Core SDK, if it's not already installed on your machine.
 The .NET Core SDK contains the .NET runtime, .NET Libraries and the .NET CLI.
 If you haven't installed it yet, download it from https://dotnet.microsoft.com/en-us/download and run the installer.
 It's a pretty straightforward process.
-I’ll be using the **.NET 6.0 SDK** in this tutorial.
+I'll be using the **.NET 6.0 SDK** in this tutorial.

 > [!NOTE]
 > The C# code we present **requires the .NET 6.0 SDK or later**.
 However, with a few simple modifications it can run on older SDKs including 4.x.
 To do that, the Program.cs file will need to have a namespace, Program class and a static void main method.
 See Microsoft docs [here](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-5-0#code-try-3) for details.
 You will also need to add [braces to the using statements](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement#example).

 ## Download and Install PowerShell
 PowerShell is cross platform and runs everywhere .NET runs, so we will be using PowerShell for all of our command line work.
 If you don't already have PowerShell installed you can download and find instructions for installing it on Window, Unix or Mac on this [Installing PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) page.
-In my examples I’m using PowerShell 7.2 but the specific version probably doesn’t make a difference.
+In my examples I'm using PowerShell 7.2 but the specific version probably doesn't make a difference.

 ## Verify dotnet CLI Installed
-Let’s use PowerShell now to verify that you have the .NET SDK with the .NET CLI installed.
-Launch PowerShell however you do that on your OS, for Windows I’ll search for it in the start menu and select it from there.
+Let's use PowerShell now to verify that you have the .NET SDK with the .NET CLI installed.
+Launch PowerShell however you do that on your OS, for Windows I'll search for it in the start menu and select it from there.
 Once you have the PowerShell window open, execute the following command in PowerShell:

 `dotnet –info`